 83. The best inducement for desire in human beings is demonstrated, at intermittent intervals of our thoughts and passion.

 84. If we truly recognise the acknowledgeable aspect of its operation, then we would discover the intrinsicality attached to its philosophical induction.

 85. To display any desirable manifestation is not an inconsiderate thought or inconsequential action that prevails over our restraint.

-87. There is much about its unique inception that is universally connected to the process of satisfaction.
+87. There is much about its unusual inception that is universally connected, to the revolving process of satisfaction.

 89. Its desirability is the compulsion that compels us to seek its applicable condition comparatively to the point, where we seek its involvement.

-90. The absolute conformation of its ad rem nature is reflective of its congruence.
+90. The absolute conformation of its ad rem nature is entirely, then reflective of its congruence and formation.

-91. Its useful purpose is to signify an effect that transpires from our cognition.
+91. Its useful purpose is to signify an effect that transpires consequently, from the basis of our cognition.

-92. As with instinct and intuition, it is predicated on the acknowledgement of our apparent necessities.
+92. As with instinct and intuition, it is predicated, on the acknowledgement of our apparent necessities and demand.

-93. Its actual development is connected to the state of the mind and body, as it proceeds in its continuation.
+93. Its actual development is connected, to the state and progress of the mind and body, as it proceeds in its continuation.

 94. How much desire is necessary is an inopportune question, since upon reflection, the consolidation of love and desire are not contiguous in its order, and it is based on an equivocal interpretation.